 The mission of the Stewart Custer Lecture Series is to honor one of BJU Seminary’s most celebrated scholars—the late Dr. Stewart Custer, who served fifty-six years at BJU.
-Each fall, we invite a conservative scholar to campus to lecture in his area of expertise.
-This provides students and area pastors with an opportunity to consider contemporary challenges to the church in light of the critical thinking that undergirds our study of the biblical text.
+Each fall we invite a conservative scholar to campus to lecture in his area of expertise.
+This event provides students and area pastors with an opportunity to consider contemporary challenges to the church in light of the critical thinking that undergirds our study of the biblical text.

 This year’s theme